theopensystemslab/planx-new/editor.planx.uk/docs/adding-a-new-component.md

 1. `src/pages/Preview/Node.tsx`

-If/how should this component appear to applicants? (eg wrapped in a Card)
+If/how should this component appear to applicants?

 ```typescript
 import SetValue from "@planx/components/SetValue/Public";